-Next, we define the potential utility to seller $i$ can be gained from bribing a set of buyers.
-Theoretically, a seller can bribe all the available buyers in the market, however, the potential value will approach zero because of no future interaction.
-Since few bribed sellers have substantial profit to obtain, adding one more may do little harm to those already bribed sellers, but when so many sellers are bribing that they are all just barely having no profit or losing their bribery payment.
-In this section, to simplify our analysis, we assume the utility that a seller gets is proportionality to its aggregated rating.
-That is, we let $\Omega_2 = 1$ in Equation~\eqref{eq:snowballeff}.
-The assumption does not influence our final conclusion.
+\begin{mydefinition} The expected utility of a seller $s_i$ is a function.

-\begin{mydefinition} The expected utility of a seller $i$ is a function:
+where $\mathcal{N} = N - \sum_{j=0}^M |B_j|$ is the potential buyers in the market, $k$ can be viewed as the profit from an app purchase. \end{mydefinition} The utility of seller $s_i$ amounts to the number of potential buyers in the market and the rating rated by the interacted buyers.
+The underlying intuition is that buyers prefer to download and use higher rated apps.
+Theoretically, a seller can bribe all the available buyers in the market; however, the potential profit will approach to zero because of no future interaction.
+Based on previous definitions, we can define the payoff of a bribery strategy.

-where $\mathcal{N} = N - \sum_i^M |B_i|$ is the potential buyers in the market, $k$ is the profit from an app purchase. \end{mydefinition} The utility of a seller $i$ amounts to the number of potential buyers in the markets and the rating rated by the interacted buyers.
-The intuition behind is that buyers favor to download and use higher rated apps.
-Based on previous definitions, we can define the payoff of a bribery strategy. \begin{mydefinition} Let $\phi$ be a strategy and $B_\phi$ is the bribed buyers by $\phi$.
-The payoff to seller $i$ from $\phi$ is:
+\begin{mydefinition} Let $\phi$ be a strategy and $B_\phi$ is the bribed buyers by $\phi$.
+The payoff to seller $s_i$ from $\phi$ is:

 where $u^{0}$ is the initial utility and $u^{\phi}$ is the utility after execution of $\phi$. \end{mydefinition}